Lightstreamer/Lightstreamer-kafka-connector/README.md

     <param name="item-template.stock">stock-#{index=KEY}</param>
     ```

     which defines the general format name of the items a client must subscribe to to receive updates from Kafka Connector.
-The [_bindable extraction expression_](#filtered-record-routing-item-templatetemplate-name) syntax used here - denoted within `#{...}` - permits the binding of parameters specified by the Lightstreamer client during the subscription to different sections of a Kafka record.
+The [_bindable extraction expression_](#filtered-record-routing-item-templatetemplate-name) syntax used here - denoted within `#{...}` - permits the binding of parameters specified in the subscriptions to different sections of a Kafka record.
 In this case, the `KEY` predefined constant - one of the [_Extraction Keys_](#record-mapping-fieldfieldname) used to extract each part of a record - is bound to the `index` parameter to extract the record key.

   - a topic mapping:
     ```xml